intelie/gitbook-drilling/data-flow/data-normalization/README.md

 After that, the normalized data is generated and can be used on visualization, algorithms and alerts.

 {% hint style="info" %}
-The data parse is performed by the Intelie Live platform.
+The data parse is performed by the INTELIE Live platform.
 The collector only parses the data for some specific reasons such as iterating on the date or depth when using WISTML, for example.
 {% endhint %}

 Data from different sources, either onshore or offshore, can be merged into the same asset during the normalization process.